DammerungL/DHOP_MCG_order_parameters-for-hydrate/README.md

 The following is the address of the original document: https://pubs.acs.org/doi/abs/10.1021/jp507959q

-MCG.cpp is the main program. liantong.pl is used to find the largest hydrate nucleus.
+MCG.cpp is the main program. liantongMCG.pl is used to find the largest hydrate nucleus.

 input panding.gro 550methane 3487tip4p_water example.
 The upper limit of the number of guest-molecules (methane) is 3303.
 If you want to calculate a larger system, please modify the upper limit in the MCG.cpp.